-Group or intra-group risk is defined as the risk of loss arising from the financial position of the Berkshire Hathaway Group as a whole or of individual group entities being adversely affected by their financial or nonfinancial commitments, thus impacting the financial position of the GRAG group or parts of the group (e.g. reputational contagion).
+Group or intra-group risk is defined as the risk of loss arising from the financial position of the Berkshire Hathaway Group as a whole or of individual group entities being adversely affected by their financial or non-financial commitments, thus impacting the financial position of the GRAG Group or parts of the group (e.g. reputational contagion).
 This risk involves reputational risks, risks arising from intra-group transactions, concentrations within the Berkshire Hathaway Group, and interdependencies between risks arising from conducting business through different entities and in different jurisdictions as well as risks from third-country entities.
 They can lead to restricted growth, increased costs and/or additional regulatory scrutiny and may have an impact on the GRAG Group's solvency position or liquidity.

 Guarantees exist in favor of the clients of GRLA and GRSA to the effect that GRAG shall be liable for the commitments arising out of existing reinsurance treaties in case the individual subsidiaries are unable to meet their commitments.
-We actively manage our subsidiaries with limits in place on a subsidiary level, and we regularly monitor the liquidity and local capital requirement at each location.
-If GRAG Group needs additional capital, our parent company GRC ensures capital resources.
+We regularly monitor liquidity and capital requirements of each subsidiary.